au1698/exp_assignment2/exp_assignment2/README.md

 The ball is defined as a robot with no collision element and zero gravity.
 This because can be present on the arena or not, depends on human's choice.
 The dog is a wheeled robot with a fixed joint that represents the neck and an actuated joint that represents the head.
 On top of it is placed a camera.
 At the beginning, the robot is in a sleep state.
 Everytime the robot is in the sleep state, it reaches the home position and after some time switches to normal state.
-Everytime the robot is in the normal state, it moves randomly and reaches randomly positions, then it listens to user's comands.
-If user says "go to sleep" the robot enters in "sleep" mode otherwise it continues to search the green ball in the arena.
-When the robot sees the the ball switches to "play" state.
+Everytime the robot is in the normal state, it moves randomly and reaches randomly positions.
+It searches the green ball in the arena and when it sees the the ball switches to "play" state.

 When the state is 'play' the robot reaches person's position, after that it waits for a pointing gesture, if it receives the target position, it reaches this point.
 After some time, the robot switches to the 'normal' state.